 Recently, I’ve been exploring the newly launched “Shortcuts” app and loving every bit of it.
 Designed to enhance automation on iOS; this new add-on can be enormously effective in carrying out several important tasks.
 Case in point, you can zip and unzip files on your iPhone with ease using a custom shortcut.

-Last year, with the introduction of Files app, Apple made it a tad easier to manage zipped files.
+Last year, with the introduction of the Files app, Apple made it a tad easier to manage zipped files.
 But you still needed a third-party app to take control of the archived files.
 However, you no longer need a third-party app to zip files or extract the archive.

 - How to Create Zip Files Shortcut on iPhone and iPad

-- How to Make Zip Files Using a Shortcut in iOS 12
+- How to Make Zip Files Using a Shortcut

-- How to Unzip Files With A Shortcut in iOS 12
+- How to Unzip Files With A Shortcut

 But before getting started, you have to make a custom shortcut.
 Once you have perfectly fine-tuned or customized it based on your workflow, you will be able to breeze through the task with consummate ease.